I saw the new Mad Max movie the other day, and while I really liked the movie, there were a couple

-My first published shorts stories were in a small Canadian magazine called Storyteller–alas, now extinct.
+John and Me on the Same Page My first published shorts stories were in a small Canadian magazine called Storyteller--alas,

 My take on the Guardian's claim that we're in a self-publishing bubble.